sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 <call-out>

 Currently, classic '[unsubscribe]' tags do not work in the Automation beta.
-To add an unsubscribe group to your automation emails, use the following format: '{{[unsubscribe]}}'.
+To add an unsubscribe group to your automation emails, use the following format: '{{{unsubscribe}}}'.
 In addition, the [asm format]({{root_url}}/ui/sending-email/editor/#using-substitution-tags) tags work in all variations SendGrid email.

 </call-out>